slinkity/slinkity/www/src/docs/quick-start.md

 ### Apply Slinkity as a plugin

-Slinkity is an [11ty plugin](https://www.11ty.dev/docs/plugins/) you can add to your existing 11ty config.
-You can apply the plugin along with our config helper like so:
+Slinkity is an [11ty plugin](https://www.11ty.dev/docs/plugins/) you can add and configure in your existing 11ty config:

 ```js
 // .eleventy.js or eleventy.config.js